-Being a member/shareholder in a co-operative
+Being a member in a co-operative

 Becoming a member of a co-op also makes you an owner.
 This usually includes getting to vote on major decisions, an opportunity to run for a board position, dividends, and access to information about the co-operative.
 However, being a member also comes with responsibilities, including financially supporting the co-op, participating in its governance, holding directors and staff accountable, and offering suggestions on how to improve the business.

-Different types of co-operative shareholders
+Different types of co-op members

 Many co-operatives issue different types and classes of shares to accommodate different interests or to raise funds.
 Co-ops issue two different types of shares: membership and investment.